hyperledger/firefly/docs/overview/firefly_supernode.md

 ### API Generation

-The blockchain is going to be at the heart of your web3 project.
-While usually small in overall surface area compared to the lines of code in the traditional application tiers, this kernel of mission-critical is what makes your solution transformational compared to a centralized / Web 2.0 solution.
+The blockchain is going to be at the heart of your Web3 project.
+While usually small in overall surface area compared to the lines of code in the traditional application tiers, this kernel of mission-critical code is what makes your solution transformational compared to a centralized / Web 2.0 solution.

 Whether the smart contract is hand crafted for your project, an existing contract on a public blockchain, or a built-in pattern of a framework like FireFly - it must be interacted with correctly.